 Spousal Maintenance (like Alimony)

 After separation from your spouse, but before divorce, one spouse may be entitled to receive (or required to pay) interim spousal support while a divorce case is ongoing.
 A spouse may also be required to pay (or entitled to receive) spousal maintenance after divorce.
-The grounds for post-divorce spousal maintenance payments of this type are often due to one spouse’s physical or mental disability and inability to work, or domestic violence during the marriage, for example.
+Common grounds for post-divorce spousal maintenance are a spouse’s inability to earn sufficient income for some reason such as leaving the workforce to raise children or a spouse’s inability to work due to disability.
 Spousal maintenance, which is paid from one ex-spouse to another ex-spouse after divorce (like alimony) is either agreed upon between the parties or it is ordered by the Court.
-For legal assistance determining whether you or your spouse may be eligible to pay (or receive) either interim spousal support during a divorce case or post-divorce spousal maintenance after divorce, as well as calculating what those amounts might be, contact Thompson Law’s family lawyers to guide you through the process.
+For legal assistance determining whether you or your spouse may be eligible to pay (or to receive) either interim spousal support during a divorce case or spousal maintenance after divorce, as well as calculating what those amounts might be, contact Thompson Law’s family lawyers to guide you through the process.

 You may require a name change for a variety of reasons, such as adoption or after the end of a marriage.
 The process can be complicated and requires filing paperwork with the courts.
 A family lawyer can file paperwork on your behalf and represent you in court if necessary.